kuro-nami/tailiwnd-setup/setup-instructions.md

 ## How to setup Tailwind CSS (Make sure you have downloaded latest version of node.js: https://nodejs.org/en)

-Step 1: Create index.html and script.js and input.css files to it.
+Step 1: Create index.html and then create an src folder with script.js and input.css files.

 Step 2: Open Terminal (Ctrl+`) and paste the following command and press enter (you will have to wait a few seconds for it to install packages):